grammyjs/website/site/docs/plugins/conversations.md

 USE `conversation.external` when you ...

-- read or write to files, databases/sessions, the network, or global state
+- read or write to files, databases/sessions, the network, or global state,
-- call `Math.random()` or `Date.now()`
+- call `Math.random()` or `Date.now()`,
-- perform API calls on `bot.api` or other independent instances of `Api`
+- perform API calls on `bot.api` or other independent instances of `Api`.

 DO NOT USE `conversation.external` when you ...

-- call `ctx.reply` or `ctx.api.sendMessage` or similar methods
+- call `ctx.reply` or `ctx.api.sendMessage` or similar methods,
-- use any other JavaScript syntax like functions, classes, if-else, loops, etc
+- use any other JavaScript syntax like functions, classes, if-else, loops, etc.

 The conversations plugin provides a few convenience methods around `conversation.external`.
-This not only simplifies using `Math.random()` and `Date.now()`.
-It also simplifies debugging by providing a way to suppress logs during a replay.
+This not only simplifies using `Math.random()` and `Date.now()`, but it also simplifies debugging by providing a way to suppress logs during a replay.

 ```ts
 // await conversation.external(() => Math.random());